Buffalo shooting: 10 killed, 3 injured in mass shooting at supermarket

 The supermarket is in a predominately Black neighborhood, about 3 miles north of downtown Buffalo.
 The surrounding area is primarily residential, with a Family Dollar store and fire station near the store.

-The FBI is investigating the shooting as a hate crime and radically motivated violent extremism.

 "This was pure evil.
-It was straight-up racially motivated hate crime," said Erie County Sheriff John Garcia.
+It was straight-up racially motivated hate crime from somebody outside of our community, outside of the city of good neighbors ... coming into our community and trying to inflict that evil upon us," said Erie County Sheriff John Garcia.

-Police officials say around 2:30 p.m., the suspect got out of a vehicle in the parking lot of the supermarket.
+Police officials say around 2:30 p.m., Gendron got out of a vehicle in the parking lot of the supermarket.
 Police say he was heavily armed and wearing tactical gear, including a helmet with a camera that he used to live-stream the shooting.
-A law enforcement source says the suspect was wearing body armor.
+A law enforcement source says Gendron was wearing body armor.

 Police say the suspect then went inside and began shooting customers.

+"You can see inside the store and I saw him [shooting].
+And I'm like, I don't got a phone on me, so I'm like, 'Somebody' -- I'm screaming -- 'Somebody call the police,'" one witness said.

-According to police, a retired Buffalo police officer who was employed as a security guard exchanged fire with and struck the suspect but, because of the suspect's tactical gear, was unable to stop him.
-The suspect then allegedly shot and killed the security guard.
+According to police, a retired Buffalo police officer who was employed as a security guard exchanged fire with and struck Gendron but, because of the suspect's tactical gear, was unable to stop him.
+Gendron then allegedly shot and killed the security guard.

 Police say the suspect made his way through the rest of the store, eventually returning to the front of the supermarket.

 Buffalo Police then engaged the suspect in the vestibule of the store.
-The suspect allegedly put a gun to his own neck, but officers talked the suspect into dropping the gun.
+Gendron allegedly put a gun to his own neck, but officers talked him into dropping the gun.

-Police say the suspect then took off some of the tactical gear and surrendered.
+Police say Gendron then took off some of the tactical gear and surrendered.

 A total of 13 people were shot.
 Ten victims were pronounced dead at the scene.
 Buffalo Police Commissioner Joseph Gramaglia says the other three victims suffered injuries that do not appear to be life-threatening.